santiagorr/goshimmer/packages/waspconn/readme.md

-# WaspConn dApp (plugin) for Goshimmer
+# WaspConn plugin for Goshimmer

 ## Purpose

-The _WaspConn_ dApp handles connection with Wasp nodes, it is a Wasp proxy in Goshimmer.
+The _WaspConn_ plugin handles connection with Wasp nodes, it is a Wasp proxy in Goshimmer.

 One or several Wasp nodes can be connected to one Goshimmer node.
 The Wasp node